755 Research Parkway, Suite 150, Oklahoma City, OK 73104

 Rayne Caldwell, BS, TTS

-Research Assistant
+Sr. Staff Research Assistant

 Rayne earned a Bachelor of Science in Psychology, with a Pre-Medicine certification, from the University of Oklahoma.
 After collaborating with the Health Promotion Research Center (HPRC) during undergrad, she rejoined the clinic as a Research Assistant in February of 2024 to focus on health disparities within the Oklahoma community.
 Rayne is deeply passionate about both research and medicine, with a long-term goal of integrating these fields through the pursuit of an MD-PhD degree.
 In her current role with the HPRC, she contributes to the development of evidence-based treatment strategies, as well as providing resources and counseling to support individuals in need.